ghxiao/nrdatalog2sql/README.md

-# Non-Recursive Datalog to Datalog Converter
+# Non-Recursive Datalog to SQL Converter

 This python project is a converter from Non-Recursive Datalog to SQL Query, which can be executed directly on PostgreSQL/OWLGres.